movementkitchen/website/src/pages/movement-coaching/index.md

 ### What is movement coaching?

-I use Restorative Exercise / Nutritious Movement™ approach as a starting point in my work - looking for mechanical roots of your injuries and how to work with your body towards a more sustainable alignment - one that would not be creating forces that have caused the injury in the first place.
+I use Restorative Exercise / Nutritious Movement™ approach as a starting point in my work - looking for biomechanical roots of your injuries and how to work with your body towards a more sustainable alignment - one that would not be creating forces that have caused the injury in the first place.
 You can find out more about this approach on nutritiousmovement.com.

 Even though largely relying on mechanics and geometry in my work, I don't see the body as a machine that needs to be ''fixed'' but rather a complex expression